Skip to content

 • First name, last name, phone number, postcode and a derived latitude/longitude pair, qualifications, prior gas-trade experience (free text), transport status, hours-per-week availability, profile photo.

-• ACS Practice attempts and answer history (used to calculate scores and to detect attempt-integrity issues).
+• Gas Tight Revision attempts and answer history (used to calculate scores and to detect attempt-integrity issues).

 • Match history, job-completion records, and your signature on each completion (stored as a base64 image, up to 200KB).